-While a variety of safety measures are in place at our nuclear power plants, we cooperate with central and local government in minimizing impacts on local residents in the event of a nuclear disaster involving the massive release of radioactive substances.
+While a variety of safety measures are in place at our nuclear power plants, we cooperate with national and local governments in minimizing impacts on local residents in the event of a nuclear disaster involving the massive release of radioactive substances.
 These activities are in line with relevant laws including the Disaster Countermeasures Basic Act and the Act on Special Measures Concerning Nuclear Emergency Preparedness.
-Nuclear operators are and will be making full efforts to ensure nuclear safety and prevent disasters in cooperation with central and local government.
+Nuclear operators are and will be making full efforts to ensure nuclear safety and prevent disasters in cooperation with national and local governments.